sugarlabs/GSoC/Ideas-2025.md

 ------------

- ## Refactor the chatbot in the Speak Activity to use AI
+ ## Refactor the chatbot in the Speak Activity to use gen-AI

 **Prerequisites**<br>
  - Experience with Python